kalliope-project/kalliope_neuron_answer_of_everything/README.md

 # answer-of-everything

 ## Synopsis
-A search engines to ask all kind of questions, where you can set the priority of the different search engines.
+A search engine to ask all kind of questions, where you can set the priority of the different search engines.
 If the first engine does not find an answer, it will lookup the next engine.

 ## Installation
 ```bash